What is geotechnical engineering? Key terms, applications and survey type

 Next steps

-Over the course of this guide, we’ve taken a close look at exactly what geotechnical engineering is, its many applications, the tests involved and the role that geotechnical surveys play in ensuring the safety and longevity of civil engineering works.
+Over the course of this guide, we’ve taken a close look at exactly what geotechnical engineering is, its many applications, the tests involved, and the role that geotechnical surveys play in ensuring the safety and longevity of civil engineering works.
+Contact us if you have any questions or enquiries about geotechnical engineering.

 If you’ve found this introduction to geotechnical engineering useful, you may want to take a look at some of our other more in-depth articles: